 Larceny is the same as theft, but pertains only to physical property.
 Theft can include identity theft and other forms of fraud, as well as related crimes such as embezzlement and burglary.
 In California there are two types of theft: petty theft and grand theft.
 The distinction is based upon the value of the property that has allegedly been taken.
 Petty theft is a misdemeanor, while grand theft may be charged as either a misdemeanor or a felony.
 In addition, if the value of the property at issue is less than $50, the theft may be charged as a civil infraction.
 A civil infraction is like a parking ticket and does not go on your criminal record.
 All types of theft carry fines, and more serious theft can result in jail time.

 Theft of any sort is a serious charge.
 Our society is protective of others' property rights, and taking the property of another is viewed as a crime of moral turpitude.
 A theft conviction can impact an individual's ability to get a job, to get promoted, and to obtain certain professional licenses.

 If you have been charged with theft, you should consult an experienced Orange County theft defense attorney.
 Even if value of the property alleged to have been taken is relatively low, a defense attorney can help make sure that the charge has as little impact on your livelihood and your future as possible.
-At the Law Offices of Vincent J. LaBarbera, Jr., we have over 33 years of experience defending people charged with theft and similar crimes.
+At the Law Offices of Vincent J. LaBarbera, Jr., we have almost 40 years of experience defending people charged with theft and similar crimes.
 We understand the justice system and all of your options.
 We will give your case individual attention and work as an aggressive advocate on your behalf.
 For a confidential evaluation of your case, call us today at (949) 863-1663.